Siddharth00/hello-world/README.md

 # hello-world

 Hi
-I am learning how to work eith GIThub.
+I am learning how to work with GIThub.